topazape/LSTM_Chem/README.md

 * Bunch 1.0.1
 * matplotlib 3.1.2
 * RDKit 2019.03.4
+* scikit-learn 0.22

 I strongly recommend using GPU version of tensorflow.
 Learning this model with all the data is very slow in CPU mode (about 9 hrs / epoch).
 Since tensorflow 2.0.0 depends on CUDA 10.0, be careful that your environment accepts the correct version.
 RDKit and matplotlib are used for SMILES cleanup, validation, and visualization of molecules and their properties.
 To install RDKit, I strongly recommend using Anaconda (See [this document](https://www.rdkit.org/docs/Install.html)).
 Building RDKit from source is hard.
+Scikit-learn is used for PCA.

 ## Usage
 ### Training